 7 Biggest Real Estate Photography Mistakes to Avoid

-1. Poor lighting
+1. Avoid Poor Lighting

 The tricky thing about shooting the inside of a home is competing with very bright light coming in through the windows while the interior is dark.
 Our eyes have no problem adjusting to this situation, but a camera isn’t quite as good.

-Though it may seem weird to use a flash during the day it’ll help the room look as bright as the light streaming in through the windows.
+Though it may seem weird to use a flash during the day, it’ll help the room look as bright as the light streaming in through the windows.